chaosvolt/cdda-arcana-mod/README.md

 * The *Sanguine Shrike* is a leftover member of the __Sanguine Order__, serving a different role compared to the *Blood Mage* from Seeker of The Arcane.

-* The *Arcane Purifier* represents a splinter faction among the __Cleansing Flame__, combining technology and a few basic arcane tools of the trade.
+* The *Arcane Purifier* and *Arcane Operative* represent the urban contacts and splinter factions among the __Cleansing Flame__, combining technology and a few basic arcane tools of the trade.

 ## Item Dismantling